Flying nonstop across the Eurasian landmass had great appeal at the time although airfares at that time were still awfully steep.

 Attributed to Harold Macmillan, handing over the prime ministership to Alec Douglas-Home in October 1963 .

-After the flat and baking fertile plains of Pakistan, through tunnels , along hairpin bends I dropped in on the landlocked monarchy of Afghanistan.
-The border itself was practically deserted,apart from a few soldiers milling about in their fatigues.
+After the flat and baking fertile plains of Pakistan, through tunnels , along hairpin bends I dropped in on the landlocked land of pomegranates.
+The monarchy’s border itself was practically deserted,apart from a few soldiers milling about in their fatigues.
 At customs the official there gave me a form to fill out and stamped my passports with barely a glance.

 Others were there to drop out.
 Yet to be struck by the bulldozer of idustrialisation, the country’s appeal for young travellers was it’s very absence.
 A culture arrested in time.